 Benefits - Drawbacks of Various Winter Cover Crops in Vegetable Pest Management

-- Measure the density of selected insect pests and generalist arthropod predators over time in seven winter cover crops in the field.
-Determine what effects cover crop management might have on their survival and on movement out of the cover crop.
+Measure the density of selected insect pests and generalist arthropod predators over time in seven winter cover crops in the field.
+Determine what effects cover crop management might have on their survival and movement out of the cover crops.

-Evaluate the growth and survaival of wireowrms on roots of cover crops in the laboratory, and determine the effect of cover crop residues incorporated into field soil on their growth and survival.
+Evaluate the growth and survival of wireworms on roots of cover crops in the laboratory and determine the effect of cover crop residues incorporated into field soil on their growth and survival.

-Examine the effect of winter crover crops on diversity of plant-growth-promoting bacterial anddeleterious bacteria in the rhizosphere of the cover crop and on the subsequent crops.
+Examine the effect of winter cover crops on diversity of plant-growth-promoting bacteria and deleterious bacteria in the rhizosphere of the cover crop and on the subsequent crops.

 Isolate bacteria associated with wireworm mortality and examine their effects on plant root health.

 In fall 2000 through spring of 2001, we planted seven randomized complete blocks with ten different cover crop treatments.
 Those planted in the fall were rye, rye/vetch, wheat, oats, and an unplanted bare ground control.
 Oats were also planted in the fall to winter-kill in the plots where spring covers were planted.
 The spring cover crops were: annual ryegrass, spring oats alone, spring oats with field pea, and rape.
 Crossing these ten cover crop treatments were three management treatments: 1) plowed and planted with sweet corn (with fertilizer added according to soil tests in each plot); 2) strip-tilled and planted with sweet corn with periodic mowing of the vegetation between the rows; and 3) mowed and then allowed to grow to maturity, with no summer crop planted.